dxw/contracts/agreements/employment.md

 10. ### Sickness absence
     1. dxw will pay your normal salary for up to ten days of sickness per year.
-    2. If you are sick for a long time, we may have no choice but to dismiss you.
+    2. If you are frequently absent as a result of being sick, or are absent for a long period ("persistent sickness absence"), we may have no choice but to dismiss you.
     3. dxw will not dismiss you for persistent sickness absence without making every reasonable effort to accommodate your circumstances.
 In particular, we will consider:
         1. Relevant medical information
         2. Options for alternative working arrangements or duties